Utah Administrative Code

 (3) Students are responsible for their own transportation to bus stops up to one and one-half miles from home.

-(4) Special education students are responsible for their own transportation to bus stops consistent with their IEPs.
+(4) Students with disabilities are responsible for their own transportation to bus stops unless the IEP team determines otherwise.

 D. Changes made by school districts in existing routes or the addition of new routes shall be reported to the USOE as they occur.
-The USOE shall review and may refuse to fund route changes as applicable.
+The USOE shall review and may refuse to fund route changes.

-E. Transporting eligible students home after school activities held at the students' school of regular attendance and within a reasonable time period after the close of the regular school day is approved route mileage.
+F. Schools may transport eligible students home after school activities held at the students' school of regular attendance and within a reasonable time period after the close of the regular school day and receive approved route mileage.

-G. A route may be approved as an alternative to building construction upon special permission of the USOE if the route is needed to allow more efficient school district use of school facilities.
+G. The USOE may approve atypical routes as alternatives to building construction if routes are needed to allow more efficient school district use of school facilities.
 Building construction alternatives include elementary double sessions, year-round school, and attendance across school district boundaries.

 H.(1) School districts may use State Guarantee Transportation Levy or local transportation funds to transport students across state lines or out-of-state for school sponsored activities or required field trips if: